 But what is the difference between investing, online trading and stock broking?
 What are the advantages and disadvantages of each?
 And is trading better than investing?

 In this article, we’ll give a brief overview of exactly what investing, online trading and stock broking are.
 So, you’ll have a better idea of which one is right for you and how you can get started.

 What is Investing?

-However, there is a whole world of specialty investments too.
-Investors often collect high value objects which require specialist knowledge, like vintage cars, artworks, rare wine and whiskeys, stamps and first edition books.
+However, there is a whole world of speciality investments too.
+Investors often collect high-value objects which require specialist knowledge, like vintage cars, artworks, rare wine and whiskeys, stamps and first-edition books.